Math placement at Washington State University Tri-Cities

 Washington State University Tri-Cities requires the WSU Math Placement Exam through ALEKS to assess a student’s prerequisite mathematical knowledge for course placement.
 ALEKS is a powerful artificial-intelligence based assessment tool that zeros in on the strengths and weaknesses of a student’s mathematical knowledge, reports its findings to the student, and then if necessary provides the student with a learning environment for bringing this knowledge up to an appropriate level for course placement.

 The WSU Math Placement Exam through ALEKS is a fully automated, adaptive system that covers a broad spectrum of college algebra and pre-calculus material.
-The length of the assessment runs from 20-35 questions.
+The length of the assessment runs from 20-30 questions.
 The exact number of questions will vary due to the adaptive mechanism.
 You should plan on two hours to complete the exam.
-It is best if you can do this in one sitting, but you are allowed up to 24 hours in case there is a technical problem during the exam such as a power outage or internet service disruption.
 You will only need paper and pencil to take the exam.
 ALEKS provides a calculator when necessary, so do not use your own.

 With only a few exceptions, WSU undergraduate students are required to take the WSU Math Placement Assessment (MPA) to determine readiness for various courses.
 You will not be able to register for a WSU math course without either a math placement score, transfer credit for a prerequisite course, or AP Calculus credit.
 AP Calculus AB scores of 2 or above will be accepted for placement into Math 140, Math 151, Math 171, or Math 202.
 AP Calculus AB scores of 3-5 will be accepted for placement into Math 172.
 Scores from SAT, ACT, or the State of Washington intermediate or advanced math placement test cannot be used for placement at WSU.